r3d91ll/Heuristic-Adaptive-Data-Extrapolation-System-HADES/README.md

-# HADES - Hybrid Architecture for Dynamic Enrichment System
+# HADES - Heuristic Adaptive Data Extrapolation System

 HADES is a system that integrates a Large Language Model (LLM) with a graph-based knowledge repository, enabling contextually rich and factually verified responses to natural language queries.
 It combines several research innovations into a cohesive pipeline: